-A law firm was hired to investigate complaints of widespread sexual harassment and other deep-seeded cultural problems
+A spokesman confirmed that the board met with Holder and Tammy Albarran, both partners with Covington & Burling LLP, a law firm hired to investigate complaints of widespread sexual harassment and other deep-seeded cultural problems at Uber.

 Board members voted unanimously to adopt all of the firm’s recommendations, which were to be released to employees on Tuesday, the spokesman said.

 He would not comment on any further actions taken by the board, including whether it discussed the future of CEO Travis Kalanick.
 Multiple media outlets reported Sunday that the board was considering a leave of absence for Kalanick.

 Uber Technologies Inc. has been rocked by accusations that its management has fostered a workplace environment where harassment, discrimination and bullying are left unchecked.

 Uber announced last week that it fired 20 employees for harassment problems after a separate investigation by a different law firm.

 Under Kalanick, Uber has shaken up the taxi industry in hundreds of cities and turned the San Francisco-based company into the world’s most valuable startup.
 Uber’s valuation has climbed to nearly $70 billion.